-I am continually trying to get people to get out of their dorm rooms and live in the real world.
+I am continually trying to encourage people to get out of their dorm rooms and live in the real world.
 That is the only way to reduce real suffering.
 But I've still not said anything as good as Dr. Michael Greger in 2005:

 Honey hurts more than just bees.
 It hurts egg-laying hens, crammed in battery cages so small they can’t spread their wings.
 It hurts mother pigs, languishing for months in steel crates so narrow they can’t turn around.
 And the billions of aquatic animals who, pulled from filthy aquaculture farms, suffocate to death.
 All because honey hurts our movement.